1ForeverHD/HDAdminV2/README.md

 ## HD Admin
-HD Admin is an open-source admin application.
+HD Admin is an open-source admin application for the Roblox platform.
 It is comprised of an extensive range of features and commands designed to enhance games for both the player and developer.

 ## Useful Resources
 - MainModule: https://www.roblox.com/library/2686494999/HD